-Welcome to Introduction to Sustainable Development, Autumn 2019!
+Welcome to Introduction to Sustainable Development and Worldviews and Visions, Autumn 2020!

-Here you will find the latest information related to the course ‘Introduction to Sustainable Development’ and ‘Worldviews and Visions – A Seminar Series.’
+Here you will find the latest information related to the courses ‘Introduction to Sustainable Development’ and ‘Worldviews and Visions – A Seminar Series.’
 Please keep checking this course portal for the latest updates, and if you have any questions, contact the Course Coordinators at firstname.lastname@example.org & email@example.com

 Introduction to Sustainable Development (1MV550, 5 credits)

 About CEMUS programme courses

 The courses are built upon active student participation and a co-creative process of learning and teaching.
 You can read more about CEMUS educational model at www.cemus.uu.se/education and Uppsala University’s guidelines for students and teachers “Teaching and Learning at Uppsala University”.
 The Master’s programme is administrated by the Department of Earth Sciences at Uppsala University in collaboration with the Swedish University of Agricultural Sciences, SLU.

 Introduction to Sustainable Development, 5 credits

-The course is given August 28 to September 15, three full time weeks.
+The course is given from August 31 to September 18, three full-time weeks.
 The course focuses on introducing sustainability, and different challenges in working in an interdisciplinary environment.

 On completion of the course, the student should be able to: